nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 Almost there:
 1. Re-serve your website using `bundle exec jekyll serve` (stop & start).
-2. Navigate to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and validate the theme is not broken.
+2. Navigate to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and validate your website still looks exactly like before.
 3. Commit your changes.

-Et voila, you are good to go.
-Customize the theme to your own needs, you have full control over it.
+You are now able to customize the theme to your own needs, as have full control over it.
-Good luck and have fun!

 ## Continuous Deployment